P-V-Tejeswar-Panda/Design_Patterns/Decorator/Decorator.md

 <li>Level 1: We have a family of base classes that will be decorated by the decorators</li>
 <li>Level 2: The first level of decorators.
 From this level onwards, we can have a herarchy of decorators.</li>
 <li>Level 3: Second level of decorators and so on ...</li>
+<li>We typically need the base class then we can choose any number of decorator from any level or omit all decorator from one level all together.</li>
 ```mermaid
 classDiagram
 namespace Level_0{